Toitū Otago Settlers Museum: History

 Founded in 1898, the 50th anniversary of the Scottish settlement of Otago, by the Otago Early Settlers' Association, by 1908 the museum was located in a building in Queen's Gardens Dunedin, designed by John Burnside.
-Originally concerned only with the Maori that originally lived and owned the land of new Zealand, initially just those who arrived between 1848 and the first of the Otago gold rushes in 1861, the institution gradually enlarged its scope to include later arrivals.
+Originally concerned only with the pioneer European settlers, initially just those who arrived between 1848 and the first of the Otago gold rushes in 1861, the institution gradually enlarged its scope to include later arrivals.
 At that point the word 'early' was dropped from the name of the Museum and the Association.
 Its collections evolved reflecting these changes but remain focused on the historical period, i.e. since James Cook's first visit to southern New Zealand in 1770.

 In 1927 the museum took over the adjoining building, also designed by Burnside, vacated by the Dunedin Public Art Gallery.
 The institution sometimes struggled financially finding little support from the city council.
 Comparable museums in two other New Zealand cities, Auckland and Wellington, were closed after the second world war and their collections dispersed.
 The country's interest in its own history was at a low ebb.
 The period 1949 to 1977 has been called 'Decline and Fall?' and the museum might have died.
 The buildings were extensive, the collections considerable and varied, comprehending furniture, apparel, technology - including household appliances and vehicles - as well as archives and works of art.
 Maintenance and even heating presented formidable challenges.

-In 1978 a new Director, Seddon Bennington, embarked on a programme of renewal.
+In 1978 a new director, Seddon Bennington, embarked on a programme of renewal.
 A later Director, Elizabeth Hinds, continued the museum's resurgence.
 The Dunedin City Council provided grants increasingly covering costs and in 1991 took over the museum's ownership and operation.
 The neighbouring former bus station of New Zealand Railways Road Services, designed in 1939 by James Hodge White (1896-1970), was acquired.
 This structure, one of Dunedin's more notable examples of art deco architecture, is now used to house vintage transport and related machinery.
 It lies directly to the south of the old museum, to which it was linked in 1994 by a concourse designed by Francis Whittaker.
 In 1995 the directorship of the museum was combined with that of the Dunedin Public Art Gallery, an innovation which was controversial.
 In 2008 this was reversed and the city council re-established the museum's separate directorship.

 In 2006 the city council decided to proceed with extensive additions to the north and east of the Burnside complex to consolidate the collections on a single site and to provide better conditions for their storage and exhibition.
-Further extensions are planned, including a controversial observation tower at the museum's northern end.
+Further extensions were planned, including a controversial observation tower at the museum's northern end but this was subsequently dropped from the redevelopment plan.

 On 4 April 2008 a burst water main caused flooding and damage to the museum costing $45,000 to repair.
 No artefacts were found to be irreparable.